 Control panel comparison

 While SiteGround decided to create its own custom control panel called Site Tools, Bluehost chose to go with a seamless cPanel integration.
-I was always a big fan of cPanel, but I have to admit that SiteGround’s Site Tools is just as efficient.
+While cPanel is the usual favorite, but we have to admit that SiteGround’s Site Tools is just as efficient.
 Maybe even more so.

 Since SiteGround focuses primarily on WordPress, Site Tools features many options for setting up, developing, and managing WordPress websites.